Emads77/nss-thermometer-devops/documentation/requirement5.md

 ### Using AWS S3 Bucket

+Initially, for our project, we aimed to deploy our static frontend using an S3 bucket.
+We chose this approach because it aligned well with our overall AWS-based architecture, promising high availability and easy integration with other AWS services we were using.
+Additionally, hosting on S3 would have allowed us greater control over custom domains and SSL configurations for our frontend.

+However, while trying to automate the deployment via our CI/CD pipeline, we encountered permission issues.
+Our educational AWS account didn't have the necessary privileges to create an IAM user with the required permissions to access S3 and generate the proper access keys.
+Due to these constraints, we switched to GitLab Pages, which is natively integrated into our CI/CD process and doesn't require additional AWS credentials.

 ### Using GitLab Pages

 We updated the `frontend-build` step to accept and use `infra/gitlab_env.sh` as environment variables.
 This ensures it always uses the correct ALB DNS, especially useful as our educational AWS lab infrastructure might change each run: